toliva/ConnectivityContent/apis/01-Availability, Rates, Restrictions, Booking and Reservations/01-Expedia-QuickConnect-Avail-&-Rates-API/03-guides.md

 7026 | At least one rate plan should be kept open until all base allocation has been sold.
 The rate plans (listed) with the violation and their Main/Derived rate plans (not listed) are not updated. | An active rate plan linkage rule exists between the rate plan provided in the request and a parent/main rate plan.
 The AR request attempted to close either the last open parent/main rate plan, or the child/derived rate plan, but there was base allocation left.
 The availability statuses of both the parent/main and child/ derived rate plans were not updated.
 This warning is equivalent to 7013 (used for unlinked rate plans).
 7027 | Sell rate must be within Rate Verification threshold.
 The rate plans (listed) with the violation and their Main/Derived rate plans (not listed) are not updated. | An active rate plan linkage rule exists between the rate plan provided in the request and a parent/main rate plan.
 The sell rate update we received was outside of the rate verification threshold defined for either the parent/main rate plan, or the child/ derived rate plan.
 The sell rates of both the parent/main and child/ derived rate plans were not updated.
 This warning is equivalent to 7021 (used for unlinked rate plans).

+### SSL Certificate Validation Problems

+EQC partners developing in Java should use version 1.4.2_13 or more recent to avoid issues with certificate signing authorities.
+If EQC partners prefer to keep using an older version of Java or in-house SSL libraries, they need to import the Entrust CA certificate.
+- Entrust CA common name CN = Entrust.net Certification Authority (2048).
+- To manually import the Entrust.net Certification Authority (2048) Certificate, download the CA certificate at https://www.entrust.net/downloads/root_request.cfm.

+### Miscellaneous

+Like any technology, it is possible in some very rare situations that Expedia QuickConnect will fail to process a message and generate a comprehensive AR RS.
+In such a situation, where the data returned by Expedia QuickConnect is not proper XML, the EQC partner should retry the message.
+Even though this situation should never happen, the EQC partner should be ready to handle it.